 Over 60 million reasons why WordPress is the website builder for you

 Over 60 million people have already chosen WordPress to power their websites.
 So it must be good.
 One third of all websites in the world use it, including almost 15% of the Top 100 website on the planet.
 (Love stats?
 Here are some more.)
 You can use WordPress to build any type of website – a blog, portfolio, e-commerce store, business, hobby – anything!
-You can choose from nearly 7,000 Themes that have been designed by people who love design.
+You can choose from around 4,000 Themes that have been designed by people who love design.
 Which means you can build a beautiful-looking site without going to art college.

 Another huge reason why – it’s FREE